Kasp100/NeonCode/README.md

 ## Immutability by Default
 When specifying a type, you need to prefix it with `mut:` if you intend on mutating the object or array.
-However, an object may be mutated from another scope if it is `shared` and the type itself is mutable.
+However, an object or array may be mutated from another scope if it is `shared` and the type itself is mutable.
 Developers need to clearly state their intentions by using `mut:` or not.

 For mutable types: